vietanhcoder/react-redux-todolist-v1/README.md

 })

 ## Define reducers
-It specify how the application's state changes in response to actions sent to the store.
-(Only what happened NOT HOW the the app's state changes)
+It specify HOW the application's state changes in response to actions sent to the store.

 1. import type of actions from "types" file
 2. Always create an initialState which follow rules: